great-expectations/great_expectations/docs/terms/checkpoint.md

 ### Features and promises

-Checkpoints provide a convenient abstraction for bundling the validation of a Batch (or Batches) of data against an Expectation Suite (or several), as well as the actions that should be taken after the validation.
-Like Expectation Suites and Validation Results, Checkpoints are managed using a Data Context, and have their own Store which is used to persist their configurations to YAML files.
+Checkpoints provide a convenient abstraction for bundling the <TechnicalTag relative="../" tag="validation" text="Validation" /> of a <TechnicalTag relative="../" tag="batch" text="Batch (or Batches)" /> of data against an <TechnicalTag relative="../" tag="expectation_suite" text="Expectation Suite" /> (or several), as well as the <TechnicalTag relative="../" tag="action" text="Actions" /> that should be taken after the validation.

+Like Expectation Suites and <TechnicalTag relative="../" tag="validation_result" text="Validation Results" />, Checkpoints are managed using a <TechnicalTag relative="../" tag="data_context" text="Data Context" />, and have their own Store which is used to persist their configurations to YAML files.
 These configurations can be committed to version control and shared with your team.

 ### Relationships to other objects

 ![How a Checkpoint works](../images/universal_map/overviews/how_a_checkpoint_works.png)

-A Checkpoint uses a Validator to run one or more Expectation Suites against one or more Batches or Batch Requests.
+A Checkpoint uses a <TechnicalTag relative="../" tag="validator" text="Validator" /> to run one or more Expectation Suites against one or more Batches provided by one or more <TechnicalTag relative="../" tag="batch_request" text="Batch Requests" />.
 Running a Checkpoint produces Validation Results and will result in optional Actions being performed if they are configured to do so.

 ## Use cases